Possible overturning of Roe sends abortion fight to states

 About half of U.S. states are expected to ban abortion if Roe falls, according to the abortion-rights think tank Guttmacher Institute.
 Twenty-two states, largely in the South and Midwest, already have total or near-total bans on the books.
 Aside from Texas, all are now blocked because of Roe.

-In addition to South Dakota, 12 other states have trigger laws that would immediately ban abortion if Roe is overturned and would presumably go into effect if the Supreme Court majority votes for the draft in late June or early July.
+In addition to South Dakota, 12 other states have trigger laws that would immediately ban abortion if Roe is overturned.

 One is Oklahoma, where Republican House Speaker Charles McCall declared Tuesday that “decades of steadfast prayer and unwavering legislative efforts to protect the lives of the unborn are finally on the doorsteps of success.”